 - Douro Valley

-However, before you invest, the country will require completing accounts, contracts and payments.
+The country will require completing accounts, contracts, and payments before investing.
 Here is the step-by-step process of buying a property in Portugal:

 - Open a local bank account and obtain a Personal Fiscal Number from the local tax office.